President and Board of Directors

 Daniel Mathews (Australia) is a mathematician and activist.
 He is a Senior Lecturer in the School of Mathematics at Monash University in Melbourne.
 He has degrees in law and science, diplomas in languages and music, a PhD in pure mathematics from Stanford University, has worked at a tech startup, and is admitted to practice law in Victoria.

 In addition to his academic work as a pure mathematician, his passion for social justice and equality has led him to various forms of activism.
 He has been involved in antiwar activism in the US, legal work for police accountability in Melbourne, advocacy for civil liberties and against draconian encryption laws in Australia, fighting for better conditions for university staff, and served on the council of an electoral political party.
 His writing has appeared in venues from the Guardian to technical mathematics journals.
-He has been involved with IfE since its inception, serving on the IfE Board of Advisors from 2011 to 2018.
+He has been involved with IfE since its inception, serving on the IfE Board of Advisors from 2011 to 2018, and on the Board of Directors since that time.

 Pedi has a keen interest in the relevance of law as an instrument for social change.
 She is also quite passionate about promoting sustainable and inclusive development through her research.
 She has been published in several high impact academic publications on the rights to water and sanitation, climate change and gender issues, from the perspectives of inclusiveness and sustainability.
 Pedi has also provided consultancy services and policy advice to various international organizations on development issues relating to her research interests.